onlinews/online_ws/docs/index.md

 **image will come here**

-We hope that this *graphical illustration* as well as [the paper bellow](https://online-ws.readthedocs.io/en/latest/#a-short-introductory-read) guide you through the online jungle a bit.
+We hope that this figure as well as [the paper bellow](https://online-ws.readthedocs.io/en/latest/#a-short-introductory-read) guide you through the online jungle a bit.

 Currently, the practical emphasis (Chapters 3,4,5, & 6) of our resource is focused on implementing online studies within the [PsychoPy](https://psychopy.org/)/[Pavlovia](https://pavlovia.org/docs/home/about) ecosystem.
 With recruitment being performed in [SONA](https://opr.sona-systems.com) and [Prolific](https://www.prolific.co/); and ethical approval being obtained from [MS IDREC](https://researchsupport.admin.ox.ac.uk/governance/ethics/committees/msidrec).
 We aim at gradually covering alternative options, but the emphasis on this ecosystem will likely not change.
 Because we love [PsychoPy](https://psychopy.org/)/[Pavlovia](https://pavlovia.org/docs/home/about).